storacha/specs/w3-clock.md

 ### `parents`

 The `parents` property of an event is an array of zero or more links to events that precede it.
 The parent events SHOULD be the current _head_ of the clock the event is being added to.
+Parents MUST be sorted in ascending byte order of the binary encoding of the link.

 ### `data`